AlgoMystique/ParticleSystems-Physics/README.md

 **Mouse Interaction:** When the user moves the mouse or clicks on the canvas, the particles react by accelerating away or towards the pointer.

-## Technologies Used
+## Technologies Used-

-HTML5 Canvas
+- HTML5 Canvas

-CSS3
+- CSS3

-Vanilla JavaScript
+- Vanilla JavaScript

 ## License